 Specific Data Model Elements

 In order to support the global data discoverability and accessibility requirements, some new concepts previously not covered by any other data model have to be introduced.
 This section describes those, which are: the data product type, a classification of the various levels of calibration and processing applied to the data, the file content and format enriched and extended from the concept described in the SSA protocol (Tody & al., 2008).
-A clarification of how the terms Observation and Data Product are used in the ObsTAP context is provided
+In addition , a clarification of how the terms Observation and Data Product are used in the ObsTAP context is provided.

 Data Product Type

-The model defines a data product type attribute to describe the high level scientific classification of the data product being described.
-This is coded as a string that conveys a general idea of the content and organisation of a dataset.
+The model defines a data product type attribute to describe the high level scientific classification of the data product being considered ed.
+This is coded as a string that conveys a general idea of the content and organization of a dataset.
 We consider a coarse classification of the types of dataset interesting for science usage, covering: image, cube, spectrum, sed, time series, visibility data, and event data.

 image.
 An astronomical image, typically a 2D image with two spatial axes, e.g., a FITS image.
 The image content may be complex, e.g., an objective-grism observation would be considered a type of image, even though an extracted spectrum would be a Spectrum data product.